Global

 allSprites :Group

-A group of all the sprites.
+A group that includes all the sprites.

 Source: